 - When I booked, Points + Cash stays here cost 10,000 points and ¥13,500 (about $120 at current exchange rates) per night, plus almost $30 per night in taxes.

 - Rooms were going for more than $400, and often top $500.

 - I don’t remember the exact rate during my stay, but after subtracting the cash portion of my Points + Cash rate, I was getting well over 2.5 cents per Hyatt point — a good redemption.

-And as a nice bonus, I had an offer on my World of Hyatt card for a 20% rebate on the cash portion of my stay, up to $51, which I maxed out.
+And as a nice bonus, I had an offer on my World of Hyatt card (refer-a-friend link) for a 20% rebate on the cash portion of my stay, up to $51, which I maxed out.
 So, all in, I paid 20,000 points and about $245 for two nights, and earned 2,600 points toward another Hyatt stay.
 I’m happy with that.

 Unfortunately, you can’t get that deal anymore: Hyatt recently changed how it prices Points + Cash stays.
 Instead of a fixed nightly rate for the cash portion — ¥13,500 in my case — it now charges half the going cash rate for standard rooms.
 At nicer hotels with higher prices, such as the Hyatt in Kyoto, that’s going to be much more expensive, to the point where it’s often not worth it.
 (Normal points stays, which are 20,000 points per night here — and no taxes — can still be a good deal, especially when rooms are $400 or more per night.)

 Anyway, next time, I plan to check out the Ace Hotel Kyoto that’s currently under construction, scheduled to open in 2019.